nemenova/express-mesto/README.md

-# Проект Mesto фронтенд + бэкенд
+# Mesto (backend)

-## Продолжение проекта Место
+## New version of Mesto project
-Фронтенда нет. Карточки добавляются и удаляются, лайки ставятся и убираются, профиль можно редактировать. Только фронтенда нет, поэтому посмотреть это все можно только в базах данных.
+There is only backend part.
+You can add and delete cards, like and dislike cards, edit your profile.

-## Запуск проекта
+## To start

-`npm run start` — запускает сервер
+`npm run start` — starts server
-`npm run dev` — запускает сервер с hot-reload
+`npm run dev` — starts server in hot-reload mode